bid/rotator4crypto/README.md

 The last cryptorotator you'll ever need.

 If you don't know what a cryptorotator is, you propaly won't need it.
-But if you feel like it, check the description at the end of the readme.
+If you want to find out, check the description at the end of the readme.

 ## Usage
 Just open the file rotator4crypto.html in a browser.